rsa-ctf/ectf2018/forensics/magic/README.md

 ## Description
 We found a png file which might contain a flag, but it seems to have been corrupted.
-Can you work you magic and recover the flag?
+Can you work your magic and recover the flag?

 ## Hint
 A hex editor would come to use.